chico-kernel/bootloader/README.md

 Bootloader for the Chico Kernel.
 Loads you into 32 bit, protected mode.

 ## Current Support
-- Legacy 16bit - Real mode.
+- 32bit Protected Mode
-- soon GDT
+- GDT

 ## Exclaimer